KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Another reason is to provide means for deterministic brightness (light intensity) values.
 According to research (Bernstein et al. 2018) the mind's perception of brightness is mostly the same, regardless of object brightness.
 The difference in the perception of the object's brightness is based on background color.
-This means that in order to have deterministic control of perceived brightness it is important to be able to control both object and background color, for instance by means of a set dynamic range.
+This means that in order to have deterministic control of perceived brightness it is important to be able to control both object and background color, for instance by a set light contribution range.

 It also provides the specification for using HDR compatible display outputs while at the same time retaining compatibility with SDR display outputs.

-The intended use-case for this extension is when light contribution values are expected to go above 1.0 and the output values shall be mapped to an output range that retains hue.
+The intended use-case for this extension is when light contribution values are expected to go above 1.0 and the output values shall be mapped to an output range {R,G,B} that retains hue.

-When using this extension it is recommended that the dynamic range is kept between 0 and 10 000 lumen/m2 in order to utilize the range of the Perceptual Quantizer.
+When using this extension it is recommended that the light intensity is kept between 0 and 10 000 lumen/m2 in order to utilize the range of the Perceptual Quantizer.
-This can for instance be done by exporters by scaling light contributions values.

 Here the term renderer means a rendering engine that consits of a system wherein a buffer containing the pixel values for each frame is prepared.
 This buffer will be referred to as the framebuffer.